vircadia/vircadia-web/README.md

 ## Local Assets

 To enable faster loading, you may put local models into the `public/local-assets` folder, then reference them in your entity tree like so `/local-assets/yourModel.glb`.
 The asset should now be available to you in-world.

+## Admin Account

+### Creating an Admin Account

+Your metaverse requires an admin account to manage domains.
+Create this account using the default admin username `vircadia` and set a secure password.

+### Setting Up Domain Access

+1. **Create Domain Access Tokens**:
+   - Log in with your admin account (`vircadia`)
+   - Navigate to Settings (cog icon) → "Domains" → "Create Domain"
+   - Generate and copy the access token

+2. **Connect to Your Domain**:
+   - Open your Domain server's admin panel at `:40100`
+   - Enter your metaverse URL (e.g., `https://ua92-metaverse.vircadia.com/live`) found under `:40100/settings/#metaverse_group`
+   - Paste the access token you created

+3. **Register Your Domain**:
+   - In the domain server panel, select "Create new domain ID" or "Choose from my domains" if you've already created one
+   - Enter a label for your server
+   - Click "Create" to establish the connection

+4. **Configure Permissions**:
+   - Set connection permissions in your domain settings
+   - Options include:
+     - Allow "Logged In" users to connect
+     - Allow "Anonymous" users to connect
+     - Restrict access to specific accounts (e.g., only the `vircadia` admin account)